KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 [Krita](https://krita.org) is well suited for this task but, of course, other software works just as well.

 The origin point (0,0) it's in the **upper-left corner** of the image.
-The X axis goes from left to right.
+The X-axis goes from left to right.
-The Y axis goes from top to bottom.
+The Y-axis goes from top to bottom.

-With that in mind, when you add an offset of 10 pixels on the X axis, it will shift the hotspot 10 pixels to the right from the upper-left corner.
-Likewise, an offset of 5 pixels on the Y axis will shift the hotspot 5 pixels down from the upper-left corner.
+With that in mind, when you add an offset of 10 pixels on the X-axis, it will shift the hotspot 10 pixels to the right from the upper-left corner.
+Likewise, an offset of 5 pixels on the Y-axis will shift the hotspot 5 pixels down from the upper-left corner.

 {{< alert title="Important!" color="warning">}}